Argentine Mauser Model 1909: Peruvian Mauser 1909

-Peru received between 1910 and 1914 thousands of Mauser Model 1909 rifles, chambered in 7.65 Mauser.
+Between 1910 and 1914, Peru received thousands of Mauser Model 1909 rifles, chambered in 7.65 Mauser.
 They were closer copies of the Gewehr 98, including the Lange Visier sight.
 Aside from the caliber, the only differences were the larger receiver ring, the 5 mm shorter breech, the slightly modified strip guide to use older Model 1891 strips, the longer hammer, the aspheric shape of the bolt handle and the Peruvian markings.
 While these rifles were able to fire the old bullets with round nose, they were later adapted to spitzer bullets.
 These weapons were used during the Leticia Incident and the Ecuadorian–Peruvian War.
 After 1945, the Mauser 1909s were replaced by American weapons and were sold in the civilian market in the 1960s, a few being kept as ceremonial rifles.